joelgibson/ASLoc/README.md

 of [Introduction to Soergel Bimodules](https://link.springer.com/book/10.1007/978-3-030-48826-0), along with the basic theory and results of the modular case.

-The algorithms used are explained in **[link to paper here!]**.
+The algorithms used are explained in the paper [*Calculating the p-canonical basis of Hecke algebras*](https://arxiv.org/abs/2204.04924).
 There are two main algorithms, one more adapted to the case of affine groups (affine ranks 2 and 3), and the other more adapted to small rank finite groups (up to rank 6 ish).

 The Hecke algebra aspects of `ASLoc` (which are actually quite small) rely on the [IHecke](https://github.com/joelgibson/IHecke) package, which is imported as a submodule.